Skip to content

 Carcassonne

-Famous for its beautiful medieval fortress ‘La Cité’, which is a World Heritage site.
+With its 3 kilometres of ramparts and its 52 towers, the high town of Carcassonne, situated on the left bank of the River Aude, is the largest fortified city in Europe!
+Listed by UNESCO as a World Heritage Site, it is one of the most visited locations in France.
 This fantastic castle inspired Walt Disney and was used in many films including Kevin Costner’s “Robin Hood”.
 Inside La Cité there are many medieval buildings but sadly most of them are now shops or restaurants.
 The least spoiled are the perimeter walls and indeed worth a tour with its views over Carcassonne and the countryside.

 The Canal du Midi